rust-lang/book/second-edition/src/ch15-01-box.md

 Putting a single value on the heap isn’t very useful, so you won’t use boxes by themselves in the way that Listing 15-1 does very often.
-Having values like a single `i32` on the stack, where they're stored by default is more appropriate in the majority of cases.
-Let's get into a case where boxes allow us to define types that we wouldn't be allowed to if we didn't have boxes.
+Having values like a single `i32` on the stack, where they’re stored by default is more appropriate in the majority of cases.
+Let’s get into a case where boxes allow us to define types that we wouldn’t be allowed to if we didn’t have boxes.

 <!-- is this what we mean, we wouldn't bother with a box for something that can
 be done more simply with a variable? -->